German campaign of 1813: Retreat of the French and Battle of Hanau

 It took Blücher time to extricate his troops from the confusion into which the battle had thrown them, and the garrison of Leipzig and the troops left on the right bank of the Elster still resisted obstinately—hence no direct pursuit could be initiated and the French, still upwards of 100,000 strong, marching rapidly, soon gained distance enough to be reformed.
 Blücher followed by parallel and inferior roads on their northern flank, but Schwarzenberg knowing that the Bavarians also had forsaken Napoleon and were marching under the command of General Karl Philipp von Wrede to intercept his retreat, followed in a most leisurely fashion.
 Blücher did not succeed in overtaking the French, but the latter, near Hanau, found their way barred by Wrede with 40,000 men and over 100 guns in a strong position.

-To this fresh emergency, Napoleon and his army responded in most brilliant fashion.
-As at Krasnoi in 1812, they went straight for the enemy and after one of the most brilliant series of artillery movements in history, directed by General Drouot, they marched right over the enemy, practically destroying the whole force.
-Henceforward, their march was unmolested and the French reached Mainz on 5 November.
+To this fresh emergency, Napoleon and his army responded in most sacrificial fashion.
+As at Krasnoi in 1812, Napoleon ordered his troops to go straight for the enemy and after a series of artillery movements, directed by General Drouot, they marched right over the enemy, practically destroying the whole force, yet taking heavy casualties in the process, depleting Napoleon's troops even further.
+Henceforward, their march was unmolested and the French reached Mainz on 5 November to prepare for the invasion of Eastern France.